Amino acids

 Hormones - regulate our body

-Immune system - form antibodies.
+Immune system - forms antibodies.

 Animal toxins -most poisons are proteins.